Before applying for our PhD programme, please read our What to expect during your PhD guide.

 2. Select a topic

-There are three routes to applying for a PhD in our Department:
+There are three routes to selecting a PhD topic in our Department:

-- Explore our PhD opportunities to see which projects are currently available.
-If you choose this route, your supervisor will be included in the project outline, so you can skip the next step (Identify a supervisor).
+- Explore our PhD opportunities to see specific projects that are currently available.
+If you choose this route, your supervisor will be included in the project outline, so you can skip step 3 (Identify a supervisor) and progress to step 4 (Make an application).

 - Draft your own research proposal in consultation with a supervisor.
-If you choose this route, you'll need to outline the project you wish to undertake.
-Make sure your research aligns with research carried out in our Department and then identify a relevant supervisor.
+If you choose this route, you'll need to outline the project you wish to undertake to a relevant supervisor.
+Your proposed research will need to align with the research carried out in our Department, be feasible within the resources and time frame available to you and address a perceived "gap" in the literature.
+Most importantly, it should be of interest to you.

 3. Identify a supervisor